jernejmarcic/oldSchool/Geograpy/Check your Understandin and Exam Practice U3.md

 	(ii) **Compare the dependency ratio of asylum seekers with that of the general population** While the ratios on the graph vary wildly, with the exception of Sweden Asylum seekers generally have a lower dependency ratio than the working population.
-	(iii) **Suggest reasons for the differences you have outlined** It may be due to the fact that old and young people would not be able to make the journey without assistance
+	(iii) **Suggest reasons for the differences you have outlined** It may be due to the fact that old and young people would not be able to make the journey without assistance from younger people, also [[Older dependant]] are less likely to travel as they do not need jobs or just stay home and rely on the [[Remittances]] that are sent by younger generations.

+(b)
+	(i) **Outline the meaning of the term "family planning"**